-- 5.01 (G) A description of the process that the School District or BOCES used for validating the evaluation methods selected by the School District or BOCES.
-Such process shall address: - 5.01 (G) (1) consistency among the multiple measures used for evaluations; - 5.01 (G) (2) inter-rater reliability when the measures are applied by different evaluators; and - 5.01 (G) (2) consistency of data used to evaluate performance (i.e., observation, surveys, Measures of Student Academic Growth) and the Performance Evaluation Ratings that are assigned. - 5.01 (H) A description of the School District's or BOCES' system for ensuring that every Principal is provided with a Principal Professional Performance Plan. - 5.01 (H) (1) This Principal Professional Performance Plan shall be developed in collaboration with individual Principals and shall outline annual goals for the Principal with respect to his or her school's performance and the resources and supports which will be made available to support the Principal in achieving the outlined goals.
-A Principal's Professional Performance Plan shall be consistent with the measures that are used to evaluate that Principal and how the Principal Quality Standards are weighted for that Principal's evaluation.
-School Districts and BOCES are encouraged to include goals related to a Principal's and his or designee's ability to conduct meaningful evaluations of licensed personnel. - 5.01 (H) (2) Principals shall be held accountable for progress against the goals laid out in the Principal Professional Performance Plan and School Districts or BOCES shall continually monitor Principal performance goals, provide feedback and adjust support for the Principal as needed. - 5.01 (H) (3) The Principal Professional Performance Plan shall include the following: - 5.01 (H) (3) (a) Goals addressing the number and percentages of effective Teachers in the school, and the number and percentage of Teachers who are improving, in a manner consistent with the goals for the school outlined in the school's Unified Improvement Plan; and - 5.01 (H) (3) (b) Goals addressing school climate and working conditions, developed with reference to a working conditions or school leadership survey (for example, the state-funded biennial Teaching, Empowering, Leading, and Learning (TELL) initiative survey, required pursuant to section 22-2-503, C.R.S.), and other appropriate data, including conditions highlighted in comprehensive appraisal for district improvement (CADI) and school support team (SST) diagnostic reviews facilitated by the Department.
+- 5.01 (H) (1) a process for norming evaluation results to ensure fairness and consistency, meaning that ensuring that the measures used for evaluations are consistent with one another: - 5.01 (H) (2) a process for ensuring -and-that there is inter-rater reliability when the measures are applied by different evaluators; and - 5.01 (H) (2) a method-process for ensuring that data used to determine evaluate performance (i.e., observation, surveys, Measures of Student Academic Growth) confirms the determinations of easigned Performance Evaluation Ratings.

+5.01 (I) A description of the School District's or BOCES' system for ensuring that every Principal is provided with a Principal Professional Performance Plan.

+- 5.01 (I) (1) This Principal Professional Performance Plan shall be developed in collaboration with individual Principals and shall outline annual goals for the Principal with respect to his or her school's performance and the resources and supports which will be made available to support the Principal in achieving the outlined goals.
+School Districts and BOCES are encouraged to include goals related to a Principal's and his or designee's ability to conduct meaningful evaluations of licensed personnel. - 5.01 (I) (2) Principals shall be held accountable for progress against the goals laid out in the Principal Professional Performance Plan and School Districts or BOCES shall continually monitor Principal performance goals, provide feedback and adjust support for the Principal as needed. - 5.01 (I) (3) The Principal Professional Performance Plan shall include the following: - 5.01 (I) (3) (a) Goals addressing the number and percentages of effective Teachers in the school, and the number and percentage of Teachers who are improving, in a manner consistent with the goals for the school outlined in the school's Unified Improvement Plan; and - 5.01 (I) (3) (b) Goals addressing school climate and working conditions, developed with reference to a working conditions or school leadership survey (for example, the state-funded biennial Teaching, Empowering, Leading, and Learning (TELL) initiative survey, required pursuant to section 22-2-503, C.R.S.), when available, or other working conditions survey, and other appropriate data, including conditions highlighted in comprehensive appraisal for district improvement (CADI) and school support team (SST) diagnostic reviews facilitated by the Department.; and.